amtoney524/eloquentjavascript/README.md

 # eloquentjavascript
-Exercises and projects from the book I'm currently reading, Eloquent Javascript by Marijn Haverbeke
+Exercises and projects from the book Eloquent Javascript by Marijn Haverbeke